redrails/devRantDotNet/README.md

 ```

 Most methods are available in this library with some ongoing work on improving it.
 All methods are Async.

-# devRantDotNet

-This is a library written in C#.NET for access to the devRant API.
-It aims to provide serialization on the components received so you can easily make use of the library to build applications and other code.

 # Usage and Documentation